 Biological Restoration Initiative

 Maryland’s Biological Restoration Initiative works in concert with the State’s anti-degradation policy implementation designed to protect high quality streams.
-These streams are identified using the Department of Natural Resources Maryland Biological Stream Survey (MBSS) Program data.
+These streams are identified using the Department of Natural Resources Maryland Biological Stream Survey (MBSS) Program (Leaving MDE) data.
 These high quality streams receive additional scrutiny to ensure that their biological integrity is protected.

 Biological restoration of streams is also conducted via agricultural conservation programs; local government programs, including the federal NPDES Stormwater permit program administered by MDE; and various other State and federal initiatives.